eturea/Receipts-for-YNAB-site/terms.md

 ### 2.3 Requirements
 To use Receipts for YNAB, you must have:
-- An iPhone or iPad running iOS 18.0 or later
+- An iPhone running iOS 26.0 or later
-- A device with Apple Intelligence capabilities (A17 Pro or later chip)
+- For AI scanning: A device with Apple Intelligence capabilities (A17 Pro chip or later, e.g., iPhone 15 Pro+)
+- For manual entry: Any iOS 26+ device (AI not required)
 - A valid, active YNAB account (subscription required by YNAB)
 - An internet connection for YNAB synchronization
 - Permission to access your device's camera and photo library